Tech-at-DU/SPD-1.5-Engineering-Careers-2/README.md

 ### MVP due June 23rd
 MVP for iOS and Web products:
-- one functional and live feature
+- one functional and live feature (for iOS submit link to TestFlight or screencast of local functioning of app feature)

 MVP for a DS project means:
 - You've got your data set